calebh/calebh.github.io/_posts/2018-9-23-Monads-as-Programmable-Semicolons.md

 One more thing to clear up - **monads are used for more things than error handling**.
 This is a big mistake that I see all the time in monad tutorials.
 The authors will lead off by trying to handwave through the ``Maybe`` monad while completely missing that the point that they are actually much more general!

+> 1. A monad may not injure a human being or, through inaction, allow a human being to come to harm.
+> 2. A monad must obey orders given it by human beings except where such orders would conflict with the First Law.
+> 3. A monad must protect its own existence as long as such protection does not conflict with the First or Second Law.
+> -Isaac Asimov

 ## Function Syntax

 In most mainstream languages, the arguments to a function are given in a comma separated list while enclosed with parenthesis.
 In Haskell, function arguments are given in a space separated list.
 This syntax difference is not just for asthetics - it has a purpose.
 When you define a new function in Haskell, the function can automatically be partially applied (the technical term is [currying](https://en.wikipedia.org/wiki/Currying)).
 Let's take a look at an example: